How to Use Bondo on Metal: Step-by-Step Guide for Perfect Repairs

 7. Painting the Surface

 Choose a high-quality paint that matches the surrounding area.
 Apply thin, even coats, allowing each layer to dry thoroughly before adding the next.
-(See Also: Can You Paint Rustoleum Over Ospho?
-A Comprehensive Guide)
+(See Also: How Much Does It Cost to Paint a Camper Shell?
+Your Guide to Camper Shell Painting Expenses)

 Pro Tips for Success